7 min read

 - Are you reading for the slow build, the payoff, or both?

 There's no wrong answer.
-Romance is the one genre that has organized itself around reader preference for intimacy levels.
+Romance is the one genre that has systematically organized itself around reader preference for intimacy levels.
 That's not a limitation.
 It's a feature.
 The heat level system exists because romance respects its readers enough to let them choose.

 Frequently Asked Questions